 The Wedding Planner

-Often referred to as the type-A bridesmaid, this is the girl who you may try to steal your role as maid of honor (while pretending that she’s ‘only trying to help’).
+Often referred to as the type-A bridesmaid, this is the girl who you may try to steal your role as maid of honor (while claiming she’s ‘only trying to help’)

 If you’re lucky, this bridesmaid will make your job all the easier by being extremely organized and detail-oriented.
 In this case, rely on her for keeping track of the specifics of planning the pre-wedding festivities.